Whitten, Norman E. (1937-) | University of Illinois Archives

 Historical Note:

 Norman E. Whitten, Jr. (1937- ) is a professor emeritus of Anthropology at the University of Illinois.
 Professor Whitten is internationally recognized for his research on Afro-Latin and Indigenous peoples of the Upper Amazonian Rainforest, most notably the Canelos Quichua.
 He has published articles and books, including Histories of the Present: People and Power in Ecuador (with Dorothea [Sibby] Scott Whitten, 2011), and Puyo Runa: Imagery and Power in Modern Amazonia (2008), and Millennial Ecuador: Critical Essays on Cultural Transformations and Social Dynamics (2003).
-In 1975, Professor Whitten and his wife, Dorothea (Sibby) Scott Whitten (1930-2011), cofounded the Sacha Runa Research Foundation, a not for profit organization to support research among ethnically identifiable peoples of Ecuador; to promote recognition of aesthetic values and cultural traditions of these peoples; to fund a medical-care; and to disseminate relevant research reports and publications.
+In 1975, Professor Whitten and his wife, Dorothea (Sibby) Scott Whitten (1930-2011), cofounded the Sacha Runa Research Foundation, a not-for-profit organization to support research among ethnically identifiable peoples of Ecuador; to promote recognition of aesthetic values and cultural traditions of these peoples; to fund a medical-care; and to disseminate relevant research reports and publications.

 Norman E. Whitten, Jr. was born in 1937 in Orange, New Jersey.
 He graduated Cum Laude from Colgate University in 1959 with degrees in anthropology and sociology.
 Whitten completed his master's (1961) and PhD (1965) degrees in anthropology at the University of North Carolina at Chapel Hill.
 There, he met Dorothea (Sibby) Scott, a master's student in sociology.
 The two married on August 2, 1962.